 Academic Dean

+Organist/Choirmaster

-Chair, Classical Languages Department
+Classical Languages

 Basketball

 B.A., Yale University

 M.A., M.A., St. John's University (MN)

 Appointed 1999

 Nathan graduated magna cum laude and Phi Beta Kappa with a degree in classics from Yale University in 1998, where he received several departmental translation prizes and also took courses in English literature and music.
-His particular scholarly interests include Homeric epic, Roman drama, Augustan literature and early Christianity.
-He has since pursued degrees in theology and liturgical music (organ) at St. John's University in Collegeville, Minn., during summers and the 2006-07 academic year.
+His scholarly interests include Homeric epic, Roman drama, Augustan literature, early Christianity and music of the Baroque.
+He has since pursued graduate degrees in theology and liturgical music (organ) at St. John's University in Collegeville, Minn.